eccelerators/SimStm/README.rst

  ld operand1

-The ``ld`` instruction does calculates logarithmus dualis of variable operand1 value.
-The resulting value is in variable operand1 value after the operation.
-The function returns the number of the utmost set bit, e.g., 4 for the input 16.
+The ``ld`` instruction calculates the logarithmus dualis of the value operand1 (variable).
+The resulting value is stored in operand1 after the operation.
+The function returns the index of the highest set bit, e.g., 4 for the input 16.
 It returns 0 for the input 0 too since this is the best approximation in a natural number range.
 The user should handle this discontinuity if another result or an error is expected.

 Subroutines, Branches, and Loops
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-proc and end proc
+proc, end proc
 ^^^^^^^^^^^^^^^^^

 .. code-block:: none

- aproc:
+ a_proc:
  proc
      --...
      -- subroutine code